Understanding Persuasion in Long-Running Agents: Methodology

 \subsection{Downstream Task Execution}

 Each trial is executed within a multi-agent system in which a primary agent, instantiated with a backbone LLM, orchestrates task-level decision-making.
-Supporting agents execute tool calls and handle environment interaction, but do not make task-level decisions.
+Supporting agents execute tool calls and interact with the environment, but do not make task-level decisions.
 We study three task types.

-\paragraphb{Opinion Change Task.} A fixed number of ``distractor'' interactions, consisting of general questions, are injected to intentionally distract the agent's attention.
+\paragraphb{Opinion Change Task.} A fixed number of ``distractor'' interactions, consisting of general questions, are injected after persuasion, to intentionally distract the agent's attention.
 This dialog-based task involves no tool use and measures whether the changed stance persists after distractors.

-\paragraphb{Coding Task.} The agent is asked to write code that satisfies a given specification and to execute it on the provided test cases.
-If the code fails, the agent iteratively debugs and revises until the termination conditions are met.
-We use this task to examine how prior persuasive context influences constrained code generation behavior.
+\paragraphb{Coding Task.} The agent is asked to write Python code that satisfies a specification.
+The agent iteratively debugs and revises the code until it passes the test cases.
+We use this task to examine persuasion propagation in a constrained code-generation setting.

 \paragraphb{Web Research Task.} The agent is asked to perform open-ended web research by issuing search queries, visiting external sources, and synthesizing information into a final report.
-This task captures differences in web exploration and source-selection behavior in environments with many available alternatives.
+This task captures differences in web exploration and source selection behavior when alternatives are available.

-During task execution, we log the agent’s full interaction trace, including tool invocations, search queries and revisions, timestamps, and web navigation behavior when applicable, to capture \emph{how} the agent executes the task.
+During task execution, we log the agent’s full interaction trace, including timestamps, tool use, search queries or code revisions, and web navigation behavior, to capture \emph{how} the agent executes the task.